MarcosDanielTorres/ff/assimp-board.md

 TODO Replace old 'skinning_shader' im using.
 Beware of lighting, take it away from it!
 TODO change ui ortho matrix for 2D alternative (my own)

+TODO FIX The camera seems to be bound to frame time

 Some ambitious things:
 DONE Maybe I should just do assimp as a DLL and build only the gltf and fbx loader
     - So I managed to create the DLL and sped up quite a lot, although wasn't able to only let the importers for gltf and fbx